MicrosoftDocs/visualstudio-docs/docs/python/code-refactoring.md

 ![Effect of removing imports](media/code-refactor-remove-imports-2.png)

-Note that Visual Studio does not account for control flow; using a name before an `import` statement will be treated as if the name was in fact used.
+Note that Visual Studio does not account for control flow; using a name before an `import` statement is treated as if the name was in fact used.
 Visual Studio also ignores all `from __future__` imports, imports that are performed inside of a class definition, as well from `from ... import *` statements.